-ltem Description Function (2) Serial number (s/n) This is an alphanumeric identifier that is unique to each product.
+Item Description Function (1) Product name This is the product name affixed to the front of the computer.
+(2) Serial number (s/n) This is an alphanumeric identifier that is unique to each product.
 (3) Part number/Product number (p/n) This number provides specific information about the product's hardware components.
 The part number helps a service technician to determine what components and parts are needed.

-(4) PCID number The PCID label provides the information required to properly reset the notebook firmware (BIOS) back to factory shipped specifications when replacing the system board.
+Item Description Function (4) PCID number The PCID label provides the information required to properly reset the notebook firmware (BIOS) back to factory shipped specifications when replacing the system board.
 The label may have a different number of characters depending on the operating system on the computer.
 (5) Model description This is the alphanumeric identifier used to locate documents, drivers, and support for the computer.
 (6) Warranty period This number describes the duration of the warranty period for the computer.